ergoplatform/ergodocs/docs/node/modes.md

 # Modes of Operation

-The Ergo node supports multiple security models, allowing users to choose the mode that best suits their needs.
+The Ergo node supports multiple security models, providing flexibility for users to select the mode that best aligns with their requirements.

-The available modes are:
+The available modes include:

-- [Full *'Archive'* Node Mode](full-node.md): This is the standard mode, similar to a full Bitcoin node.
+- [**Full 'Archive' Node Mode**](full-node.md): This is the standard mode, akin to a full Bitcoin node.
+It stores all blocks from the genesis block onwards, checks the proofs of work, verifies the correctness of the linking structure, and maintains a copy of the entire UTXO set.

-- [Pruned-Fullnode Mode](pruned-full-node.md): Downloads all headers, validates proofs-of-work, and links structures, followed by downloading a UTXO snapshot from peers and the full blocks succeeding it.
+- [**Pruned-Fullnode Mode**](pruned-full-node.md): This mode downloads all headers, validates proofs-of-work, and links structures.
+It then downloads a UTXO snapshot from peers and the full blocks succeeding it.

-- [Light-Fullnode Mode](light-full-node.md) only holds the root digest of the dictionary and checks full blocks or a suffix of the blockchain, depending on the setting.
+- [**Light-Fullnode Mode**](light-full-node.md): This mode only holds the root digest of the dictionary and checks full blocks or a suffix of the blockchain, depending on the setting.

-- [Light-SPV Mode](light-spv-node.md): A lightweight mode that allows users to verify transactions without downloading the entire blockchain.
+- [**Light-SPV Mode**](light-spv-node.md): A lightweight mode that enables users to verify transactions with a small sample of block headers.

 <!--TODO: ## Mode-Related Settings